ggxchain/documentation/docs/glossary.md

 ## Consensus

-Consensus is the process of a group of entities to agree on a particular data value (such as the ordering and makeup of blocks on a blockchain).
+Consensus is the process of a group of entities agreeing on a particular data value (such as the ordering and makeup of blocks on a blockchain).
 There are a variety of algorithms used for determining consensus.
 GGX uses hybrid consensus - BABE for block production and GRANDPA as a finality gadget.

 ## Controller account

-In Golden gate, a controller account is a type of account that is used to control the staking and nomination activities of a stash account.
-A stash account is the primary account that holds a user's GGX tokens and is used for staking and nominating, while the controller account is a separate account that is linked to the stash account to manage its staking and nomination activities.
+In Golden Gate, a controller account is a type of account that is used to control the staking and nomination activities of a stash account.
+A stash account is a primary account that holds a user's GGX tokens and is used for staking and nominating, while the controller account is a separate account that is linked to the stash account to manage its staking and nomination activities.

 ## Dapps